tsnellgrove/dark_castle3/doc/mach_doc.md

 The Purpose of Machines:

-If Machines are simply objects taht respond to user commands then one could argue that the world of Dark Castle is already filled with machines.
+If Machines are simply objects that respond to user commands then one could argue that the world of Dark Castle is already filled with machines.
 After all, doors are machines.
 Containers are machines.
 On some level, even rooms and items are machines.
 Each responds in a standard, simple, and reactive fashion to player actions.

 But many of the puzzles in Dark Castle - or any other text adventure - hinge on exception cases to these norms: the Player tries to walk south from the entrnace but they're turned back with a clue, the Player wants to take the Shiny Sword but the Hedgehog intercedes, the Player tries to examine the control panel but the Goblin attacks before they can.